-Fall Semester: How do Kansas universities look to proceed?
+Fall semester: How do Kansas universities look to proceed?

 One thing that every school has said is that they plan to adapt as the days go by.

-Here’s a list of each Kansas University and what they are planning for their Fall Semester:
+Here’s a list of each Kansas University and what they are planning for their semester:

 EMPORIA STATE UNIVERSITY: The goal is to go back to in-person classes.
 When students return to campus, there will be additional safety measures like wearing masks, continued social distancing, sanitizing, cleaning, and sanitizing some more.
 Some face-to-face classes will resume for the second summer session.
 The plan is to be on campus for the Fall offering face-to-face classes.
 They will comply with federal, state, and local guidance.
 It is subject to change if other scenarios come forward.
 More information can be found on Emporia State University’s Website.